Trusted and Skilled Probate Lawyers in Miami, Florida

 The Probate Process in Miami, FL

-The probate administration process is the process of dividing up a deceased person's will, trust, or other estate planning documents after their death.
-Depending on the family situation and whether there are any disputes between family members, the legal process of probate administration can be quite complex, so it is important that you seek legal counsel from one of our experienced probate lawyers.
+The probate administration process is the process of executing a deceased person's will, trust, or other estate planning documents after their death.
+Depending on the family situation and whether there are any disputes between family members, the legal process of probate administration can be complex, so it is important that you seek legal counsel from one of our experienced probate lawyers.

 Recognizing the Personal Representative

-Once the documentation has been filed with the court, the Judge overseeing the case will assess the validity of the will.
-If it complies with Florida Probate Law, the Judge will then assign the executor of the estate or the personal representative.
-If the will or trust specified who the executor should be, the Judge will appoint this person as the executor.
+Once the documentation has been filed with the court, the judge overseeing the case will assess the validity of the will.
+If it complies with Florida probate law, the judge will then appoint the executor of the estate or the personal representative.
+If the will or trust specified who the executor should be, the judge will typically appoint this person as the executor.

 Inventory of the Estate